AlecNesatColak/VG-Studio-Productions/README.md

 git pull origin <branch-name>
 ```

-Replace `<branch-name>` with the branch you want to pull updates from.
+Replace `<branch-name>` with the branch you want to pull updates from

 ---